khongten001/InstallwareMultiPlatform/BUILD.md

 Of the third-party IDE packages not included in _Lazarus_, the project only requires the following:
 * `miap.lpk`: The custom script editor and file label controls.
+* `GreatisRuntimeFusion/FormDes/Source/gfdlib.lpk`: The form editor
+library.
-* `GreatisRuntimeFusion/FormDes/Source/gfstd.lpk`: The form editor.
+* `GreatisRuntimeFusion/FormDes/Source/gfdstd.lpk`: The form editor.
 * `GreatisRuntimeFusion/ObjInsp/Source/oipkg7.lpk`: The object inspector.
 * `GreatisRuntimeFusion/RunFus/Source/rfpkg.lpk`: The merged runtime designers.